How to Pack Boxes For Moving

 - If you are packing pots and pan.
 These tend to make the box heavy so use your plastic ware or lighter items to fill the rest of the box.

-- Keep all your chemicals in one box.
+- Have all your chemicals in one box.
 Make sure all the lids are on tight and bottles are sealed.

 - Keep food separate and away from everything else.
 Make sure all your plastic containers have the correct lids and are sealed.

-- Make sure you mark your boxes clearly so it will be easier for you to find once you have moved.
+- Mark your boxes clearly so it will be easier for you to find once you have moved.

 How To Pack Your Pictures or Mirrors.

-- Make sure you have the right size box for your Pictures or Mirror.
+- Have the right size box for your Pictures or Mirror.

-- You can wrap these up in a blanket, Bubble Wrap, Enviro-wrap or sheet.
+- You can wrap these up in a blanket, Bubble Wrap, Pro Wrap or sheet.

 - Use masking tape diagonal over the glass.
 This will add extra protection